apache/flink/docs/dev/table/connectors/filesystem.zh.md

 - Trigger: The timing of the commit of the partition can be determined by the watermark with the time extracted from the partition, or by processing time.
 - Policy: How to commit a partition, built-in policies support for the commit of success files and metastore, you can also implement your own policies, such as triggering hive's analysis to generate statistics, or merging small files, etc.

+**NOTE:** Partition Commit only works in dynamic partition inserting.

 #### Partition commit trigger

 To define when to commit a partition, providing partition commit trigger: